 Let CBR Administer Your Employee Benefits

 While you can try to develop your own in-house onboarding routines, it may be easier to outsource some or all of the onboarding process.
-When you need help getting your expanding team up to speed, choose a company that personalizes service, such as CBR.
+When you need help getting your expanding team up to speed, choose a PEO (Professional Employer organization) that personalizes service, such as CBR.
 We’ve been providing small businesses with onboarding, HR, and benefits services since 1998.
 Our skilled professionals can handle all your onboarding needs – and help you better manage the HR and benefits needs of all your employees.

 Contact CBR today to learn more about our new hire onboarding services.